The Missing 301 Redirects

 Disclaimer: The following tale is a true story.
 Identifying details have been removed to protect the innocent, and the wrong-doers.
 Gather round, read this tale of woe, and take heed – this is yet another illustration of Why You Should Hire An Expert.

-It was a blustery February night and all seemed well to the store owner.
+It was a blustery February night, and all seemed well to the store owner.
 He had no idea that when his site went live the next day, he would face imminent doom…

 This story really begins like so many others do.
 With a business owner’s desire to make a change for the better, while also wanting to find the best possible deal.
 Unfortunately, as in most circumstances, “the best deal” can often end up costing you significantly more in the end.
 That is what happened in this case.

 Sales had been steady and traffic good.
 The store owner decided it was finally time to go ahead with the new website platform he had been dreaming about for months.
 After lots of diligent research and planning, this store owner made the plunge and hired someone to move his successful store onto a new platform.
-Sure, the platform would cost more per month, but it had better features, and would be able to support his flourishing business.
-Besides, he could always save money in hiring a DIY-programmer to make the change, instead of hiring an expert.
+Sure, the platform would cost more per month, but it had better features and would be able to support his flourishing business.
+Besides, he could always save money by hiring a DIY-programmer to make the change, instead of hiring an expert.
 It wasn’t like he needed a new site built, after all.
 It was a simple switch, carrying data over from one platform to the other.
 Tragically, the less-experienced programmer made an error.

 The error didn’t result in broken or missing pages.
 There was no thunderclap or flash of lightning.
 But the consequences may have been catastrophic.
 What was the error?
 The developer didn’t create 301 redirects.